olibob/BrandmeisterTG2AnyTone/ReadMe.md

 ### Installation

-Clone the repository and run the app: `python3 app.py`
+Clone the repository and install the requirements: ` pip install -r requirements.txt`

+Edit app.py to filter the talk groups you want.
+There are a few examples to get you started.

+Run the app: `python3 app.py`

 ### Usage: